Legitish/Legit-ish/README.md

-# LEGITISH, a utility mod for Lunar Client 1.8.9.
+# LEGITISH, a utility mod for Weave.
-### Press L to open the clickgui lol
+### Press L to open the clickgui 😳